realnedsanders/Coordination-Trilemma/main-article.md

 Systems that fight against reality require constant energy to maintain.
 Systems that align with reality are naturally stable.
 This is a stability argument rather than merely a moral preference.

-\subsection{Requirements for Voluntary Coordination}
+### 4.2 Requirements for Voluntary Coordination

 What enables this alignment?
-The formal analysis (Appendix~\ref{app:b}, Section~\ref{sec:voluntary}) reveals specific requirements that any framework supporting voluntary coordination must satisfy.
+The formal analysis (Appendix B, §5) reveals specific requirements that any framework supporting voluntary coordination must satisfy.

-The framework must embody \textbf{recognition of universal dignity}---every person has equal inherent worth.
-This cannot be nominal (``equal before God but not in practice'') but must be substantive and enacted.
+First, **recognition of universal dignity**.
+Every person has equal inherent worth.
+This cannot be nominal ("equal before God but not in practice") but must be substantive and enacted.

-It requires \textbf{rejection of domination}.
+Second, **rejection of domination**.
 No justification for righteous subjugation of any people for any reason.
-Not ``we're helping them'' or ``they rejected truth.''
+Not "we're helping them" or "they rejected truth."
 No domination of humans over humans.

-\textbf{Intrinsic motivation} becomes crucial.
+Third, **intrinsic motivation**.
 People want to cooperate because it aligns with their transformed understanding rather than from fear or material incentives.
-Formally, $M(a,r) > C(a,r)$ intrinsically rather than through external $E(a,r)$.
+Formally, M(a,r) > C(a,r) intrinsically rather than through external E(a,r).

-The system needs mechanisms for \textbf{forgiveness and restoration}.
-It survives failures without collapse.
+Fourth, **forgiveness and restoration**.
+The system survives failures without collapse.
 Repentance is real, people can change, grace is extended.
 This provides error-correction for the inevitable failures of fallible humans.

-\textbf{Meaning provision} matters more than standard accounts recognize.
-The framework must satisfy fundamental human needs for agency, belonging, significance, connection to something transcendent.
+Fifth, **meaning provision**.
+The framework satisfies fundamental human needs for agency, belonging, significance, connection to something transcendent.
 Absent meaning, humans become nihilistic, and nihilism is incompatible with sustained cooperation.

-Finally, \textbf{accommodation of fallibility}---the system doesn't require perfection, acknowledges human limitations, provides repair mechanisms instead of demanding flawless adherence.
+Sixth, **accommodation of fallibility**.
+The system doesn't require perfection, acknowledges human limitations, provides repair mechanisms instead of demanding flawless adherence.

-These requirements emerge as necessary conditions from the mathematical analysis of what makes $M(a,r) > C(a,r)$ possible for sufficient $\theta$ at scale over time.
+These requirements emerge as necessary conditions from the mathematical analysis of what makes M(a,r) > C(a,r) possible for sufficient θ.
 They aren't arbitrary preferences.

-\subsection{Historical Evidence}
+### 4.3 Historical Evidence

 Voluntary coordination has worked at community scale.
 Examples include Quaker communities (1650s-present), early Christian communities (30-300 AD), Mennonite/Amish communities (1500s-present), certain Buddhist monastic traditions, and various intentional communities organized around shared values.